Neuro-CS/fractal-store/index.md

 # <i class="fas fa-infinity"></i>

 Welcome to my homepage!
-Below you'll find links to my storefronts, social media accounts, a gallery, and a little about me.
+I'm an abstract artist specializing in fractals designed by Apophysis 7X and Mandelbulb 3D.
+Below you'll find links to my storefronts, social media accounts, and a gallery.

 <!-- section break -->